rontarrant/gtkDcoding/docs/_posts/2019-03-19-0019-disappearing-text-entry.md

 	} // this()

-First we create the `Box`, passing along the orientation and padding we want, then create the widgets.
+First we create the `Box`, passing along the orientation and padding we want, the create the widgets.
 Hook up the `onToggled` signal and set the default state of the `CheckButton` so it’s checked.
 Dump them into the box and off we go.

-### The Callback Function

-It looks like this:

-	void entryVisible(ToggleButton button)
-	{
-		string[] state = ["invisible", "visible"];

-		entry.setVisible(button.getActive());
-		writeln("The Entry field is now ", state[button.getActive()]);

-	} // entryVisible()

-This should be familiar by now, too.
-The message we'll be writing to the command shell is built from bits and pieces:
+For the callback, things should also be very familiar by now.
+It breaks down as:

-- a string array with descriptions of the two states,
+- a string array holds part of the message we’ll be writing to the command shell,
-- the live state of the `CheckButton` which we'll use to pick from the above-mentioned array, and
+- we collect the state of the `CheckButton` and use it to set the `Entry`’s visibility, and
-- a sentence fragment used as an argument in the `writeln()` function itself followed by a second argument where we do the picking.
+- grab the button’s state once more to use as an index into the string array and make the message complete.

 That’s one down.
 Now let’s look at…